 In addition, the backoff procedure may be invoked by an EDCAF if:

-For the EDCAF that is the TXOP holder, the transmission by the TXOP holder of an MPDU in a non-initial PPDU of a TXOP fails, as defined in this subclause, and an MPDU in the non-initial PPDU does not solicit an (#15663)HE TB PPDU.
+For the EDCAF that is the TXOP holder, the transmission by the TXOP holder of an MPDU in a non-initial PPDU of a TXOP fails, as defined in this subclause, and an MPDU in the non-initial PPDU does not solicit an (#15663)HE/EHT TB PPDU.

-The transmission by the TXOP holder of all MPDUSMPDUs in a non-initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU contains an MPDU that solicits an (#15663)HE TB PPDU.
+The transmission by the TXOP holder of all MPDUSMPDUs in a non-initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU contains an MPDU that solicits an (#15663)HE/EHT TB PPDU.

 Tgbe editor: Please update subclause 35.2.2 as follows. (track change enabled):

-MU-RTS (#17812)trigger/CTS frame exchange procedure for EHT STAs
+MU-RTS (#17812)Trigger/CTS frame exchange procedure for EHT STAs

 MU-RTS Trigger frame transmission